 What to do next

 On the vSphere Replication tab under Monitor, you can check the state of each replication.
-See Monitoring the Status of Replication Tasks in vSphere Replication for Disaster Recovery to Cloud.
+See Monitoring the Status of Replication Tasks.

 You can pause, resume, sync, test, recover, and stop replications from cloud, but you cannot reconfigure or move these replications between vSphere Replication servers.